Carlos-n21/kids-art/README.md

 ### Acknowledgements
-Everyone in our WECA group who have been so helpful and supportive leading up to this group project, and Code Institute tutors (Dillon, Mark and Roo) for answering our questions
+Everyone in our WECA group who have been so helpful and supportive leading up to this group project, and Code Institute tutors (Dillon, Mark and Roo) and Bootcamp Coding Coaches for answering my questions

 [Back to top](#top)